Marking the loss of a great and generous friend, and an outdoorsman of deep wisdom

 More later in this series of “lookbacks” at Utah’s national park system, in advance of my next book, Wonders of Sand and Stone, to be out this spring.

 October 9, 2019

-Early one fall morning not long ago, wakeful as always, I turned in bed to look at the last stars which were visible in the eastern sky.
+Early one fall morning not long ago, having woken as usual before dawn, I gazed out the east window of my bedroom at the last stars which remained in the gathering light.
 Here at the edge of the Wasatch Range it’s often clear at night, and this morning I could see a lone star perched on horizon.
 I recognized it as Denebola, the third-brightest in the constellation Leo.
 I threw on a robe and stepped outside into the chill air.
-The great lion was climbing out of the eastern sky, leading the dawn into a new day.
+The great lion was climbing out of the eastern sky, leading the sun into a new day.

 This bluish-white star, which brings up Leo’s rear quarters, suggested a tufted lion’s tail to European astronomers of the thirteenth century.
 Its name is derived from the Arabic Al Dhanab Al-Asad, or tail of the lion; in later star atlases it appears as Deneb Alased or Denebalezeth.
 The great 11th-century Persian astronomer Al Biruni wrote of Denebola that “The heat turns away when it rises, and the cold turns away when it disappears.”*